Abolition of Prostitution

 We believe that women should not be criminalized for prostitution, and that existing criminal records should be expunged.
 We also demand that governments provide women material aid, such as a Guaranteed Liveable Income, to help lift them out of poverty.

-Write a letter to your local representative to express your support to protect Canada’s Prostitution laws.
+Write a letter to your local representative to express your support.
+Click to find out how to reach your MPs and a letter template.

-Learn more about how Guaranteed Liveable Income can help women out of prostitution and support a GLI campaign.
+Learn more about how GLI can help women out of prostitution and support a GLI campaign.